Sean Scoil screening at The Tracton Arts Festival 2023.

 Lorraine Hogan, a dynamic arts professional with roots in the vibrant creative scenes of London and Cork, stands as a testament to the boundless possibilities of artistic exploration.
 Her diverse talents span the realms of visual art, singing, songwriting, and filmmaking, reflecting a rich tapestry of creativity that has captivated audiences both locally and internationally.

 Lorraine’s artistic experience has earned her acclaim on a global scale.
 Her visual art has been showcased in exhibitions across Ireland and beyond, while her original music compositions have graced stages in the UK, Ireland, and Europe.
 Her ability to seamlessly navigate various creative domains showcases a profound love for art that continually evolves.
-You can experience both her new art and film works at Fermoy Library from December 3rd 2023 in her upcoming solo exhibition.
+You can experience both her new art and film works at Fermoy Library from mid December 2023 in her upcoming solo exhibition.

 Music to Film: